 Mycroft surprised everyone by walking into the flat and sitting down on the sofa, staring at Jayne.
 He leaned forward a little on his umbrella as he spoke.
 "Very well, Miss Wyler, Agent Anderson will not touch you."
-Feeling a little more reasonable now, Jayne sat down, surrounded by characters she'd only ever daydreamed about.
+Feeling a little more reasonable now, Jayne sat back in the chair, surrounded by characters she'd only ever daydreamed about.
 Mycroft continued, "Is there anyone you would trust to take some blood, check you over?"

 Jayne thought about it for a moment before the perfect person popped into her head.
 "Molly Hooper."
 She smiled as she spoke the name.
 She'd always like Molly's character, even if she did think Molly tried too hard to try and get Sherlock's attention.
 But she thought the quiet, kind woman was just what she needed in the midst of this chaos.

 "The pathologist at St. Bart's?"
 He asked.
 Jayne smiled and nodded.
 Mycroft nodded to his one of the young men who sent a quick text.
 Probably sending "Anthea" off to get Molly, Jayne thought.
 I sure hope it isn't her day off and they get her out of bed.